 Disruption is a pervasive feature of the digital economy.
-Disruptions were particularly prevalent during the COVID-pandemic, which acted as a catalyst for the slow process of digitization.
+Disruptions were particularly prevalent during the COVID-19 pandemic, which catalyzed the slow digitization process.
 Many sudden and drastic changes were the consequence.
 Lockdowns and homeworking shifted many businesses online.
 Online markets thrived while markets that could not move online collapsed.
-Firms had to rethink with whom they compete and how they do business.
-The definition and working of markets fundamentally changed.
+Recently, advances in AI forced firms to rethink their business models.

 Other examples include FinTechs disrupting the banking sector, streaming services scrambling up the television industry, and Apple's introduction of robust tracking prevention measures threatening internet services that monetize through online advertising.
-Digital public goods, such as Wikipedia, Google Maps reviews, or forecasting platforms (e.g., www.gjopen.com/questions), have significantly remodeled information markets and are now ubiquitous in our everyday lives.
+Digital public goods, such as Wikipedia, Google Maps reviews, or forecasting platforms, have significantly remodeled information markets and are now ubiquitous in our everyday lives.
 In the coming years, the metaverse might fundamentally redefine how people interact.
 Several lawsuits scrutinizing Big Tech's abuse of market power might force them to rethink their business models.